Kindness Yoga started out as a heartfelt belief:

 Our students, teachers, and staff are always engaging with the idea of kindness.
 What does it mean to have a business that operates with kindness?
 What does it mean to be kind to your family?
 To the planet?
 To yourself?

-Come to any regularly-scheduled yoga class and pay what you can afford.
-It's that simple.
-This offer is available to any student at any time.
+Come to any regularly-scheduled adult yoga class and pay what you can afford.
+It’s that simple.
+This offer is available to students wishing to practice at any adult class at any time.

 There’s no catch.
 We have people who come to class and pay a dollar; we have people who come and pay twenty.
 Ultimately, we have staked our business on the kind of world we want to do business in: one that values abundance and generosity.